What Are Some Low-Cost High-Impact Gifts We Can Give Our Donors?

 These surprises can be so small that they might even seem irrelevant, like:

-An email to the supporter of a scholarship student, from that student, sharing news of his team’s recent success on the soccer field and inviting her to attend the upcoming championship game.
+An email to the supporter of a scholarship student, from that student, sharing news of their team’s recent success on the soccer field and inviting her to attend the upcoming championship game.

 This isn’t irrelevant.
 This is a gift!
 An opportunity that wasn’t there before.
 It took fourteen minutes.